12 Best Hikes in the Dolomites with Epic Views

 Difficulty: Moderate

 This is one of the best day hikes in the Dolomites if you want to get off-grid and treat yourself to a view of one of the most magical lakes in the region!
-Lago di Federa is only accessible on foot and it’s a pretty vigorous hike with lots of legwork required.
+Lago di Federa is only accessible on foot, and it’s a pretty demanding hike with lots of legwork required.

 You can walk to the lake from Ponte de Ru Curto in 2-3 hours and then return the same way.
 But if you have more time, I recommend that you extend the hike from the lake and complete the full loop.

-Your walk starts with a lovely wander through woodland before gradually getting steeper.
-At some point, you will be presented with a fork and you can either hike clockwise or counterclockwise, but I recommend the clockwise route.
+Your walk starts with a lovely wander through the woods before gradually getting steeper.
+At some point, you will be presented with a fork, and you can either hike clockwise or counterclockwise, but I recommend the clockwise route.
 Either way, the trail is clearly marked the whole way.

 The ascent to the lake does get rather tiring as there is a lot of uphill walking along a zig-zag path.
 If it has rained or during heavy snowfall, you’ll appreciate poles and/or crampons for this hike.

-If you want to complete the loop, you will follow the paths nos.
-434, 436, and 435 respectably.
+If you want to complete the loop, you will follow the path no. 434, 436, and 435 respectively.
 They’re all clearly marked and deposit you at Forcella de Formin, the highest point of the hike where you will get unrivaled views across the ranges before making your way back towards Ponte de Ru Curto.

 Starting point: Compatsch parking lot